chocolateboy/when/README.md

 `when` provides a way to pin notifications when a framework or library doesn't provide a way to do that itself, e.g. when consuming events produced by most event-emitters.
-But if you control/emit the notifications yourself, and want consumers to be able to continue subscribing to them after they've been published, this can be handled in the notifier itself, e.g. by using an event-emitter with support for pinned events such as [fixed-event][] or [ipc-event-emitter][].
+But if you control/emit the notifications yourself, and want consumers to be able to subscribe to them after they've been published, this can be handled in the notifier itself, e.g. by using an event-emitter with support for pinned events such as [fixed-event][] or [ipc-event-emitter][].

 # TYPES